DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Introduction

 \section{Introduction}

 Recent advances in vision-language foundation models have shown remarkable vision understanding capabilities across a broad range of tasks by training on web-scale image-text pairs \citep{radford2021learning,DBLP:conf/icml/LavoieKIAWCB24,zhai2023sigmoid}.
 Taking CLIP as an example, it can conduct zero-shot classification without the need for additional training data using predefined prompts \citep{radford2021learning}.
 However, CLIP may still face challenges when handling various specific applications during test time, especially when there is a significant distribution gap between the training and test data \citep{shu2022test,karmanov2024efficient,feng2023diverse}.
+To adapt a foundational model to diverse deployment environments and personalized application requirements, fine-tuning is often necessary, which can be resource-intensive in terms of time, computational effort, and training data requirements.

-Test-time adaptation methods are typically employed to address the distribution gap between the training and test datasets by fine-tuning the original model during test time \citep{boudiaf2022parameter,chen2022contrastive,DBLP:conf/iclr/WangSLOD21}.
-Test-time adaptation aligns well with real-world applications where models need to adapt to new environments quickly.
-There are two primary lines to achieve test-time adaptation on the vision-language foundation models.
+Test-time adaptation (TTA) methods provide an efficient solution for addressing distributional shifts between training and testing domains \citep{boudiaf2022parameter, chen2022contrastive, DBLP:conf/iclr/WangSLOD21}.
+TTA allows for the dynamic adjustment of a pre-trained model during the inference phase by leveraging incoming test data to refine the model's parameters.
+This adaptation process optimizes the model’s performance for the specific test distribution, eliminating the need for resource-intensive retraining.
+As such, TTA aligns seamlessly with real-world applications, where models must rapidly adapt to diverse and changing environments.
+There are two primary lines to achieve TTA on VLMs.
 Early works advocate learning prompts during test time with the test data \citep{shu2022test,feng2023diverse}.
-However, these methods require significant computational resources to optimize the learnable prompts via backpropagation.
-This significant resource overhead makes them unsuitable in applications when fast inference speed is widely required.
-Therefore, a more efficient method, Training-Free Dynamic Adapter (TDA), has been proposed \citep{karmanov2024efficient} recently.
-To avoid the training process with backpropagation, TDA maintains a lightweight cache during testing to store representative test samples and guide the classification of subsequent test samples.
+However, these methods require significant computational resources to optimize the learnable prompts via backpropagation and gradient descent, rendering them unsuitable for applications demanding fast test-time inference.
+Therefore, more efficient methods, cache-based methods, have been proposed recently \citep{karmanov2024efficient, zhang2024boostadapter}.
+Typically, to avoid the need for training with backpropagation, Training-free Dynamic Adapter (TDA) maintains a lightweight cache during testing to store representative test samples, which helps guide the classification of subsequent samples.